linshk/Agenda/cmd-design.md

 	-p		--partipators 	string	a list of partipators (identify each user by his name), use comma to separate

 ---
-Command:
+Command mm:
- 	mm 	add/remove participators from the meeting, you should specify the title of the meeting and a list of parptipators that you want to add/remove, use -r to remove those participators from the meeting. e.g., mm mymeeting user1,user2 (add user1 and user2 to mymeeting if they are not in the meeting)
+> 	mm 	add/remove participators from the meeting, you should specify the title of the meeting and a list of parptipators that you want to add/remove, use -r to remove those participators from the meeting. e.g., mm mymeeting user1,user2 (add user1 and user2 to mymeeting if they are not in the meeting)

 Flags:
 	-t  	--title 		string	title of meeeting
 	-p	--partipators 		string	a list of partipators (identify each user by his name), use comma to separate -r 	--remove		bool	remove participator(s)